hbctraining/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/04_QC_cross_correlation.md

 #### Relative strand cross-correlation coefficient (RSC):

 The ratio of the fragment-length cross-correlation value minus the background cross-correlation value, divided by the phantom-peak cross-correlation value minus the background cross-correlation value. **The minimum possible value is 0 (no signal), highly enriched experiments have values greater than 1, and values much less than 1 may indicate low quality.** RSC values significantly low (< 0.8) tend to have low signal to noise and can be due to failed and poor quality ChIP, low read sequence quality and hence lots of mismappings, shallow sequencing depth or a combination of these.
-Like the NSC, datasets with few binding sites (< 200) which is biologically justifiable also show low RSC scores.
+Like the NSC, datasets with few binding sites (< 200) which are biologically justifiable also show low RSC scores.